working-agile/price-calculator/README.md

 ### What is this branch for? ###

-* Show the inital state of the  `legacy` application testable.
+* Show the refactored application where the Dependency Injection principle has been applied, so that basic characterization tests could be implemented.

 ### What should you do here?